Joe Anyon: Chesterfield

 Anyon signed a two-year contract with newly relegated EFL League Two side Chesterfield in May 2017.
 Manager Gary Caldwell said that he had been keen to sign Anyon due in part to his ability to play the ball out with his feet, which suited the style of football Caldwell hoped to instil in the "Spireites".
 On 5 December he broke his arm during a 2–0 defeat at Fleetwood Town after a collision with Alex Reid; this left manager Jack Lester having to search for an emergency goalkeeper to come in on loan.
-Chesterfield had been relegated out of the English Football League by the time Anyon had returned to fitness at the end of the 2017–18 season and he was made available for a free transfer by new manager Martin Allen in May 2018.
+Chesterfield had been relegated out of the English Football League by the time Anyon had returned to fitness at the end of the 2017–18 season.
+The new manager Martin Allen made him available for a free transfer in May 2018.
 He remained at the Proact Stadium however, featuring just twice at the end of the 2018–19 season after new manager John Sheridan decided to "repay" him for his positive attitude in helping new goalkeeper Shwan Jalal in training, saying "I don't care what other people think of him, I believe in him".
 Anyon was also chosen to carry the coffin of Gordon Banks at his funeral in March.
 Anyon was released by Chesterfield in May 2019.